Neko-Design/saucypy/README.md

 `sauceaccount = SaucyPy(os.environ['sauceuser'], os.environ['saucepass'])`

 ## Documentation
-[SaucyPy Documentation](https://docs.ewenmccahon.me/saucypy/) is available both in this readme file and on my personal site in an easy to read format.
+[SaucyPy Documentation](https://docs.ewenmccahon.me/saucypy/) is available both in this repo under the 'docs' directory, and on my personal site in an easy to read format.
 The hosted version is located at [https://docs.ewenmccahon.me/saucypy/](https://docs.ewenmccahon.me/saucypy/)

 ## Projects Using SaucyPy
 For some inspiration of what you can do with SaucyPy, here's a few projects built using it.